 What began as a small oil refinery in eastern Kentucky just over 90 years ago has grown into Ashland Inc., one of the world's leading specialty chemical companies.
 From the beginning, the company's founder, Paul Blazer, instilled in Ashland employees a passion for hard work, integrity and results - qualities that endure today.

 Now, under the leadership of Chairman and CEO Jim O'Brien, Ashland is a global company operating in more than 100 countries and providing innovative products and services that add value to things that people use or come into contact with every day.
-The chemistries we provide enable pharmaceuticals that excel in form and function, anti-aging ingredients in skin-care products, cleaner water in a variety of industrial and commercial settings, more sustainable building products, lighter yet stronger wind-turbine blades and advanced recycled motor oils that reduce energy consumption.
+The chemistries we provide enable pharmaceuticals that excel in form and function, anti-aging ingredients in skin-care products, more sustainable building products, lighter yet stronger wind-turbine blades and advanced recycled motor oils that reduce energy consumption.

 While Ashland's focus today is clearly on creating a compelling future for our customers, investors and employees, we think it is worthwhile to share some insight about where we've come from, how we reached this point and our goal to be viewed as the best specialty chemical company in the world.